Symposium / Workshop Proposal Guidelines

 Only the speakers who have been contacted and have committed to the session should be listed.

-Please note that speakers ARE expected to submit an abstract of their talks that will appear in the abstract book prior to the abstract submission deadline.
+IMPORTANT NOTE: Please note that all speakers/panelists ARE expected to submit an 250 word abstract of their talks through the abstract submission system that will appear in the proceedings prior to the abstract submission deadline.